-Charleston Legal Access is seeking its next Executive Director
+Charleston Legal Access is seeking a full-time Staff Attorney

 The Organization: CLA is South Carolina’s first and only sliding-scale, nonprofit law firm.
 We provide low-cost legal representation to the working poor and others of modest means who do not qualify for free legal services but who cannot afford a private attorney.
 We believe—and are demonstrating—that affordable legal assistance at critical moments in people’s lives preserves homes, income streams, and other assets that keep families out of poverty.
 We also engage in projects to create systemic change, which are informed by our direct services work.

-- be located in or willing to relocate to the Charleston, SC area;
+- be located in or willing to relocate to the Charleston, SC;

 - Bring your voice.

 Each team member has a unique perspective, and that perspective is valuable.
 You may see things the rest of us miss.
 So, speak up!
 We believe the best solutions are developed by diverse teams with a safe space to collaborate frankly and honestly.
 To do our best work, we need everyone to bring their voice.

 Your cases and projects are yours.
 Own them.
 Educate yourself.
 Research it.
 Ask for advice.
 You may get a scenario that you haven’t seen before.
 That’s okay.
 You are capable and competent.
 You’ve got this.
 Dive in and figure it out.

 - Do it your way but do it well.

 You can work where, when and how you want.
 Prefer to take your laptop to a coffee shop?
 Go for it.
 Do your best work at 2 a.m.?
 Awesome.
 Have a parlor class/home responsibilities/something else in the middle of the day?
 No problem.
 You work however you work best but you must deliver.
 You are responsible for ensuring that you and the team deliver top-notch, responsive legal services to our clients.

 - Don’t just say no.